Celle: Coat of arms

 Blazoning: Azure, a castle, triple-towered, embattled above the port, all argent, masoned sable, the port sable, the towers roofed gules.
 The port charged with a lion rampant azure surrounded by seven hearts gules on an inescutcheon bendwise or.

 The helmet on the full coat of arms is described as follows: On the shield is a blue and white wreathed helmet with a mantling, blue on the outside and white on the inside.
 The crest consists of two sickles leaning outwards with red handles.
 The sickles have their points upwards, blades inward-facing and are decorated with peacock's eyes on the outside edges.

 Flag

 The town flag is divided into two equal stripes in the town colours of blue and white.
-It can also contain the town coat of arms.
+It may also contain the town coat of arms.

 Official seal

 The town of Celle has an official seal whose design is based on the oldest town seal of 1288 with the circumscription Stadt Celle.
 It depicts a gatehouse between two castle towers.
 In the open gateway under a decorative helmet there is a shield tilting to the left charged with the lion of the Dukes of Lüneburg.